-- Visit the Hassan II Mosque, with one of the tallest minarets in the world
+- Visit the Hassan II Mosque, which has one of the tallest minarets in the world

 - Explore the remaining Roman ruins on your stop in Volubilis

-- Watch the various entertainers come alive in Marrakech’s Jemaa el Fna Square
+- Watch the various entertainers come alive in Marrakesh's Jemaa el-Fna square

 - Observe Berber families working on their farms in Ahinajen